-- holder of authorisation to stay in Macau; 0 - student registered to local higher education institutions; 0 - plan to visit Macau for an important business event or academic or 0 professional activities: - have registered with authorities as a non-resident worker, or hold a permit to 0 enter Macau for work purposes, or are a family member of such a worker, and have either obtained the relevant authorisation or meet the equivalent requirements to stay in Macau. - Foreign nationals who have visited other countries outside mainland China prior to arrival are only exempt from health guarantine requirements for matters serving Macau's public interest, to ensure proper operation of public services in the community or to meet the basic day-to-day needs of the Macau public - Residents of Macau, mainland China, Hong Kong or Taiwan are permitted to enter: - Those who have visited only mainland China in the previous 14 days must 0 hold a certificate showing a negative result for a COVID-19 PCR test issued within the past 7 days but are exempt from centralised isolation medical observation. - Those who have visited certain towns in mainland China in the previous 0 14 days are subject to 14-day centralised isolation medical observation. - Those who have visited Taiwan in the previous 14 days must hold a certificate showing a negative result for a COVID-19 PCR test issued within the past 7 days and are subject to centralised isolation medical observation. - Those who have visited Hong Kong in the previous 21 days must hold a 0 certificate showing a negative COVID-19 PCR test result issued within the previous 24 hours and must undergo a 21-day medical observation at a designated venue. - Non-Macau residents who have visited a country outside China, Hong Kong 0 or Taiwan in the previous 21 days are not permitted to enter. - Macau residents who have visited a country outside China, Hong Kong 0 or Taiwan in the previous 21 days must hold a certificate showing a negative result for a COVID-19 PCR test issued within the past 72 hours.
+- ensure proper operation of public services in the community or to meet the basic day-to-day needs of the Macau public - Residents of Macau, mainland China, Hong Kong or Taiwan are permitted to enter: - Those who have visited only mainland China in the previous 14 days must hold a certificate showing a negative result for a COVID-19 PCR test issued within the past 7 days but are exempt from centralised isolation medical observation. - Those who have visited certain towns in mainland China in the previous 14 days are subject to 14-day centralised isolation medical observation and 14 days of health self-management. - Those who have visited Taiwan in the previous 14 days must hold a certificate showing a negative result for a COVID-19 PCR test issued within the past 7 days and are subject to 14-day centralised isolation medical observation and 14 days of health self-management. - Those who have visited Hong Kong in the previous 21 days must hold a certificate showing a negative COVID-19 PCR test result issued within the previous 24 hours and must undergo a 21-day medical observation at a designated venue and 7 days of health self-management. - Non-Macau residents who have visited a country outside China, Hong Kong or Taiwan in the previous 21 days are not permitted to enter. - Macau residents who have visited a country outside China, Hong Kong or Taiwan in the previous 21 days must hold a certificate showing a negative result for a COVID-19 PCR test issued within the past 72 hours.

-Immigration offices are open for services to foreign nationals already in the country.
+• Immigration offices are open for services to foreign nationals already in the country.